 “I think this baby needs to come out now,” Julia told the doctor on call.

-When Julia sought out the doctor to tell him the baby wasn’t improving and the heart beat seemed dangerously low, the doctor saw her coming down the hall, swiveled in his chair, and turned away.
+When Julia sought out the doctor to tell him the baby wasn’t improving and the heart beat seemed dangerously low, he saw her coming down the hall, swiveled in his chair, and turned away.

-It took more than two hours from the time Julia’s client was admitted to the hospital for the doctor—who had had one previously negative experience with a home birth transport—to finally perform a C-section.
+It took more than two hours from the time the hospital admitted Julia’s client for the obstetrician—who’d had one previously negative experience with a home birth transport—to finally perform a C-section.

-The baby, born floppy, died two days later.
+The baby was born floppy.
+The baby died two days later.

 “The doctor was in the room for less than five minutes total,” Julia remembered.
 “He wasn’t paying attention to the case, wasn’t asking me any questions.
-Both the labor nurse and I were trying to speed things up, I was literally hopping up and down on the balls of my feet, saying, ‘This baby doesn’t look good.
+Both the labor nurse and I were trying to speed things up.
+I was literally hopping up and down on the balls of my feet, saying, ‘This baby doesn’t look good.
 This baby needs to come out.
 This baby looks like crap.’
-The doctor just had such distain for homebirth and midwifery, and he probably had a fat bias, which a lot of doctors do, that he wouldn’t listen to us.”
+But the doctor just had such distain for home birth and for midwifery.
+And he probably had a fat bias, which a lot of doctors do, that he wouldn’t listen to us.”

-It’s sad that some American obstetricians disdain homebirth, an attitude that comes partially from ignorance and inexperience, partially from professional hubris, and partially from being in the unfortunate position of only seeing homebirth moms when something goes wrong.
+It’s sad that some American obstetricians disdain home birth.
+This attitude comes partially from ignorance and inexperience.
+It also comes, partially, from professional hubris.
+Finally, it comes from being in the unfortunate position of only seeing homebirth mamas when something goes wrong.

-Despite the fact that a Fall 2012 Cochrane Library Review (considered the gold standard of independent inquiry and scientific objectivity) reports that home birth is as safe or in many cases actually safer than hospital birth, the American obstetrical community continues to publicly oppose homebirth, citing safety concerns as their main argument.
+Despite the fact that a Fall 2012 Cochrane Library Review (often considered the gold standard of independent inquiry and scientific objectivity) reports that home birth is as safe or in many cases actually safer than hospital birth, and an international review of over half a million out of hospital births published in August 2019 again confirmed the safety of home birth, the American obstetrical community continues to publicly oppose home birth, citing “safety concerns” as their main argument against it.

 “…[T]heir train wreck or their disaster shows up at my doorstep and I become responsible for their irresponsibility,” said an Indiana-based obstetrician, who believes homebirth midwives do not practice an appropriate standard of care.